Lisa2626/Fantasio/README.md

 - How to use the interactive window??

 If you run interactive, an interactive window with the spectra and the normalised spectra is showed.
-The user can modified the parameters to normalised the star with the sliders.
-Degree of polynome, number of knots, sigma clipping above the curve and below the curve and the number of iteration of the sigma clipping.
+You can adjust normalization parameters using sliders for:

+    Degree: Polynomial degree for spline fitting.
+    Knots: Number of knots for spline interpolation.
+    Sigma Clipping: Upper and lower thresholds for clipping.
+    Iterations: Number of sigma-clipping iterations.

 The user can deleted some region of the spectra like emission lines for example using the selec range button, once you click on select range, go with your mouse on the window and select a region, if a misclick is made you can use the reset buttom.

 You can use the "Previous" button to go to the previous order and the "Next" button to view the next order.
 To complete the normalization, you need to check all 49 orders.
 When you click "Next" on the last order, the procedure is complete, and the _norm.fits file is created.
 Be carefull to not click on the next button if you did not finish the normalization.